Clek Foonf Car Seat Review 2021 | Tadpole•

 Overall, Clek Foonf features innovative safety design, uses quality materials, and is one of the narrowest convertibles at only 17 inches wide.
 If you plan to fit 3-across at some point, Clek Foonf is highly recommended.

 Foonf features a five-point harness with five positions for the straps and six height positions for the headrest and two crotch positions to help ensure a proper fit as your child grows.
 Harness requires rethreading manually, meaning that you will have to detach your harness straps from the latch plate in the back of the seat and then loop the straps through the desired hole and attach them back to the latch plate.
 Clek recommends always having your straps at the harness slot that is right below the headrest position you're currently using.

 Foonf currently comes in two fabrics (Jersey knit and C-Zero Performance) and ten different colors, all available at our store in Boston or via our online shop.
-The company will be releasing their new and improved Mammoth fabric this July 2021, with the new Merino fashions featuring an all-natural blend of Merino wool + TENCEL that offers improved durability and remains free of any added flame-retardants.
+The company released their new and improved Mammoth fabric this July 2021, with the new Merino fashions featuring an all-natural blend of Merino wool + TENCEL that offers improved durability and remains free of any added flame-retardants.

 Is Clek Foonf Comfortable?

 Foonf is very sturdy but less cushion-y compared to some other convertibles like the Nuna Rava or Cybex Sirona S for example.
 Foonf is still reasonably comfortable and well padded but if you’re looking for a cushier car seat for a newborn, or smaller infant, you might want to feel out the fabrics and the design in person to make sure it meets your specific needs.
 Foonf is one of the taller car seats out there which could potentially prevent car sickness since sitting more upright - and seeing more of the horizon - is believed to help children with nausea.